 and it is this path that grants true peace, contentment and bliss.”

 Sadguru Shree Aniruddha while explaining further about ‘Spirituality’, articulates –

-“To live a virtuous worldly life and while doing so, allowing the mind to enter into and take over the subconscious mind is spirituality whereas to discharge virtuously, all necessary bodily deeds with spirituality as the ultimate objective is living a worldly life.
+"To live a virtuous worldly life and while doing so, emptying the subconscious mind gradually for the Parameshwari mana* to enter in it, is spirituality whereas, to discharge virtuously, all necessary bodily deeds with spirituality as the ultimate objective, is living a worldly life.

-The first successful step towards a spiritual life is
+The first successful step toward spiritual life is